 You just need to know something fascinating about them…

-But there’s a reason why this spring might be the most swoopy of all years.
-You see, magpies have a gift for remembering faces.
+The key to ending swooping is knowing something special about magpies.
+You see, they all have a gift for remembering faces.
 It’s thought they can remember over 1000 different people faces and whether they’re a ‘friendly’ or a threat.
 It’s why it’s incredibly rare to be swooped in your own backyard.
 They know who you are!
 But now with so many of us hitting the streets with face masks on, it’s like their memory card has been wiped clean.
 They just don’t know who is who and may just swoop on suspicion.